Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 But let’s list the main reasons why you should stay in Tulum and what are the highlights of such a popular beach resort.

-✓ There are no all-inclusive hotels in Tulum (actually only one).
+✓ Tulum has only one true all-inclusive resort.
 The majority are all cute, nice boutique hotels for any budget, but many apartments and luxury condos are available both in town or in the nearby jungle.

 ✓ Tulum has a strong community based on healthy living, and therefore, you can find lots of vegan options.